 Near Jan Mayen island the convoy encountered pack ice and 16 ships and two minesweepers had to turn back with damage.

-Meanwhile, on 10 April the QP.10 convoy had departed the Kola inlet with 16 unladen ships, local escort between 10 and 12 April being provided by the Soviet destroyers Gremyashchiy and Sokrushitelnyi, and British minesweepers Gossamer, Harrier and Hussar, with ocean escort between 10 and 21 April by the light cruiser Liverpool, destroyers Oribi, Eclipse, Fury, Marne and Punjabi, minesweeper Speedwell, and anti-submarine trawlers Blackfly and Paynter.
-Six of the PQ.14’s ship had to return with the QP.10 convoy as a result of ice damage.
+Meanwhile, on 10 April the QP.10 convoy had departed the Kola inlet with 16 unladen ships, local escort between 10 and 12 April being provided by the Soviet destroyers Gremyashchiy and Sokrushitelnyi, and the British minesweepers Gossamer, Harrier and Hussar, with ocean escort between 10 and 21 April by the light cruiser Liverpool, the destroyers Oribi, Eclipse, Fury, Marne and Punjabi, the minesweeper Speedwell, and the anti-submarine trawlers Blackfly and Paynter.
+Six of the PQ.14 convoy’s ships had to return with the QP.10 convoy as a result of ice damage.

-Patrolling in the area between Iceland and Norway was a distant covering force of Admiral Sir John Tovey’s Home Fleet comprising the battleships Duke of York and King George V, fleet carrier Victorious, heavy cruiser Kent, light cruiser Nigeria, destroyers Bedouin, Escapade, Eskimo, Faulknor, Matchless, Offa, Onslow and Somali, and escort destroyers Belvoir, Ledbury, Middleton and Wheatland.
+Patrolling in the area between Iceland and Norway was a distant covering force of Admiral Sir John Tovey’s Home Fleet comprising the battleships Duke of York and King George V, the fleet carrier Victorious, the heavy cruiser Kent, the light cruiser Nigeria, the destroyers Bedouin, Escapade, Eskimo, Faulknor, Matchless, Offa, Onslow and Somali, and the escort destroyers Belvoir, Ledbury, Middleton and Wheatland.

 On 11 April Soviet warplanes attacked the German air base at Kirkenes, but achieved little.
 Junkers Ju 88 medium-range bombers of Hauptmann Hajo Hermann’s III/Kampfgeschwader 30 sank the 7,164-ton British Empire Cowper of the QP.10 convoy, but a search for the convoy by the destroyers Hermann Schoemann, Z 24 and Z 25 yielded no result.